Marcus101101/https---github.com-Marcus101101-IDProject2/README.md

 Note:
-We did not use Github to share, instead we send multiple copies to each other to keep track of our progress.
-If we use Github to share, we would encounter multiple problems where we could not upload the file.
+We did not use Github to share, instead we send multiple copies to each other to keep track of our progress. when we use Github to share, we would encounter multiple problems where we could not upload the file.

 README created by Ri Sheng